Forensic Facial Approximation and Stable-Isotope Geographic Provenance

 Last updated:

-When a skull arrives in a forensic anthropology laboratory without a name attached to it, without a dental record to compare, without an antemortem radiograph, and without a database DNA match, the examiner faces a different kind of problem.
-Comparative radiography and superimposition are identification methods: they need a specific candidate to test.
-Facial approximation and stable-isotope geographic provenance are investigative tools: they generate information that may produce a candidate where none existed before.
+When a skull arrives in a forensic anthropology laboratory without a name, a dental record, an antemortem radiograph, or a DNA database match, comparative radiography and superimposition are not yet applicable: those methods require a specific candidate to test.
+Facial approximation and stable-isotope geographic provenance serve a different function: they generate information that may produce a candidate where none existed before.

 A forensic facial approximation reconstructs the likely appearance of the face that once covered a skull, not to identify the individual with certainty, but to produce an image that can be published or circulated to prompt recognition from someone who knew the person in life.
-It has led to identifications in cases that had been open for years, most famously in the Spitalfields crypt in London, where a facial approximation by Caroline Wilkinson's team prompted a researcher to connect an eighteenth-century skull to an existing historical portrait.
+When a candidate is generated this way, identity can then be confirmed by frontal sinus and comparative radiographic comparison or by DNA kinship and missing-persons matching.
+It has contributed to identifications in cases that had been open for years, including work at the Spitalfields crypt in London where a facial approximation prompted a researcher to connect an eighteenth-century skull to an existing historical portrait.

 Stable-isotope geographic provenance approaches a different question: where did this person live?
 Isotopic signatures in bone, tooth enamel, and hair are chemical records of the foods and water the person consumed at different stages of their life.
 Strontium ratios reflect the geology of the water source; oxygen ratios reflect the climate latitude and altitude; lead ratios reflect industrial exposure; nitrogen ratios reflect dietary protein levels; carbon ratios reflect the plant-based vs animal-protein balance and the C3 vs C4 agricultural system.
 Together, these ratios can narrow the geographic origin of an unidentified person to a region or, in the best cases, to a small set of candidate countries.

 These two tools, facial approximation and isotope provenance, are most powerful when used together.
+In the same investigation, photo-skull superimposition may be attempted in parallel when any photograph of a possible candidate surfaces during the search prompted by the approximation image.
 A facial approximation narrows the visual search space; isotope data narrows the geographic search space.
 In cases such as the 2001 Thames Torso (the unidentified boy known as Adam), both approaches were deployed alongside DNA and physical evidence in an extended investigation that involved law enforcement agencies across Nigeria, Germany, and the United Kingdom.

 The Gerasimov anatomical method was developed by the Russian archaeologist, sculptor, and forensic scientist Mikhail Mikhailovich Gerasimov from the 1930s onward, with the systematic forensic application described in his 1955 book "Vosstanovleniye liza po cherepu" (published in English as "The Face Finder" in 1971).
 Gerasimov's approach builds the face from the inside out, reconstructing the masticatory muscles (masseter, temporalis, medial and lateral pterygoids), the facial expression muscles (orbicularis oculi, zygomaticus major and minor, orbicularis oris, buccinator, and the other mimetic muscles), the adipose deposits, and then the skin, each layer applied in clay to the cleaned skull or a cast of it.
 Gerasimov's epistemological assumption was that the musculature is constrained by its bony attachment points in ways that allow reconstruction of muscle volume and direction from osteological features (temporal lines, nuchal lines, external occipital protuberance, masseteric tuberosity, mental eminence, and the shape of the orbit).